Home

 Integration <a id="integration"></a>

-Konfetty doesn't replace your current config loading mechanism — it enhances it.
-Use it as a powerful post-processing step after loading your config with Viper, Koanf, or any other solution.
+Konfetty complements your current config loading mechanism rather than replacing it.
+Use it as a post-processing step after loading your config with Viper, Koanf, or any other solution.

 With Viper <a id="integration-viper"></a>